We've independently reviewed this article to make sure it's as accurate as we can make it.

 On the other hand, pedestal fans aren’t quite as glamorous.

 There’s not much you can do to improve the looks of fan blades on a stick.
-However, some modern models are looking very respectable.
+However, some modern models look very respectable.

 #8 Price

-The price ranges for both types of fans are around the same.
-Starting at anywhere from $20, all the way up to $80 for decent models.
+The price ranges for tower fans and pedestal fans are around the same.
+Starting at anywhere from $20 all the way up to $80 for decent models.

 However, pedestal fans have a ‘super high-end category’.

-These machines will cost you over $100.
+Pedestal fans can cost over $100.
 Why?
 Because they’re super silent, super powerful, and super reliable.
-It’s a hell of a lot of money for a fan, sure.
+Sure, it’s a hell of a lot of money for a fan.
 But they’ll last and never fail to have your friends commenting about how silent but strong they are.

-On the other hand, if you’d rather have a gentler, quieter cooling fan that works over a wider area, consider a tower fan.
+On the other hand, if you’d rather have a gentler and less expensive fan that has a more modern design, consider a tower fan.

-I hope this quick guide has helped you decide which of the two will be better for your living space.
+I hope this quick guide has helped you decide which of the two fans will be better for your living space.
 Please consider checking out some of our related articles below.
-Our website is entirely reader-supported, and we really appreciate your time.

 Thanks for reading, and have a great day!